wolfgarbe/SymSpell/README.md

 //press any key to exit program
 Console.ReadKey();
 ```
-How to use  the SymSpell library in your project:
+#### 3 ways to add SymSpell to your project:
-1. Add SymSpell.cs, EditDistance.cs and frequency_dictionary_en_82_765.txt to your project.
+1. Add **SymSpell.cs, EditDistance.cs and frequency_dictionary_en_82_765.txt** to your project.
 All three files are located in the SymSpell folder.
-2. Add SymSpell NuGet to your **Net Framework** project: Visual Studio / Tools / NuGet Packager / Manage Nuget packages for solution / Select "Browse tab"/ Search for SymSpell / Select SymSpell / Check your project on the right hand windows / Click install button.
+2. Add **SymSpell NuGet** to your **Net Framework** project: Visual Studio / Tools / NuGet Packager / Manage Nuget packages for solution / Select "Browse tab"/ Search for SymSpell / Select SymSpell / Check your project on the right hand windows / Click install button.
 The frequency_dictionary_en_82_765.txt is **automatically installed**.
-3. Add SymSpell NuGet to your **Net Core** project: Visual Studio / Tools / NuGet Packager / Manage Nuget packages for solution / Select "Browse tab"/ Search for SymSpell / Select SymSpell / Check your project on the right hand windows / Click install button.
+3. Add **SymSpell NuGet** to your **Net Core** project: Visual Studio / Tools / NuGet Packager / Manage Nuget packages for solution / Select "Browse tab"/ Search for SymSpell / Select SymSpell / Check your project on the right hand windows / Click install button.
 The frequency_dictionary_en_82_765.txt must be **copied manually** to your project.

 Enabling the compiler option **"Prefer 32-bit"** will significantly **reduce the size** of the precalculated dictionary.